-To prevent surprises that could lead to a loss of control of the snowmobile, possibly resulting in serious injury or death:
+To prevent surprises that could lead to a loss of control of the snowmobile:

 - Always go easy on the throttle. - NEVER try to spin the track to make the rear of the snowmobile skid.

 This could cause debris or ice to be thrown violently backwards, possibly injuring others nearby or on snowmobiles behind you.